 Light – In some cases, it can have to do with the amount of sunlight the rose bushes are getting.
-Rose bushes love the sun and need to get a minimum of 5 hours of sunlight per day to perform at all.
+Rose bushes love the sun and need to get a minimum of five hours of sunlight per day to perform at all.
 The more sunshine they can get, the better the rose bushes will perform.

 Water – Keeping your rose bushes well watered helps reduce stress on the overall bush, thus can contribute to bloom production.
 If the temps have been in the mid to high 90’s for several days, the roses can easily become stressed due to the heat and a lack of water makes that stress ten times worse.
 I use a moisture meter to help me keep an eye on soil moisture around my rose bushes.
 Stick the probe end of the moisture meter down into the ground by your rose bushes as far as you can in at least three places around the base of each rose bush.
 The three readings will give you a good idea of the soil moisture around each bush.

 Once the temps have cooled off some in the early evening hours, rinse down the foliage with a nice soft spray of water from a watering wand.
 This helps relieve the effects of heat stress upon the rose bushes and they do truly love it.
 Just make sure that this rinsing of the foliage is done early enough in the day that it has time to dry off of the foliage and not sit on the foliage all night.
 The humidity created by leaving the foliage wet for long periods will increase the likelihood of a fungal attack.